Necessary conditions for the positivity of Littlewood-Richardson and plethystic coefficients: Final Remarks

 \section{Final Remarks}

-Recently, there has been plenty of interest in the closely related problem of understanding the complexity of deciding whether Littlewood-Richardson \cite{burgisser}, Kronecker \cite{briand09, pak17}, and plethystic \cite{ikenmeyer} coefficients are nonzero.
+Recently, there has been plenty of interest in the closely related problem of understanding the complexity of deciding whether Littlewood--Richardson \cite{burgisser}, Kronecker \cite{briand09, pak17}, and plethystic \cite{ikenmeyer} coefficients are nonzero.
 Moreover, and in the cases where it is possible, polynomial algorithms have been developed to determine the positivity of such coefficients.

-In \cite{chen}, the following example illustrates the importance of this problem, in the case of the plethystic coefficients.
-A priori, $p(16) = 231$ partitions could appear in $\supp(s_{1,1}\o s_{4,2,2})$, but only 40 actually appear.
+In \cite{chen}, the plethysm $s_{1,1}[s_{4,2,2}]$ is used as and example to illustrate the importance of this problem, in the case of the plethystic coefficients.
+A priori, there are $p(16) = 231$ partitions that could appear in $\supp(s_{1,1}[s_{4,2,2}])$, but only 40 actually do.
+By Theorem \ref{(c,r)-hooks}, we bring this initial number to 142 making it more approachable from the computational perspective.

+We provide one further example.
+Let $\mu = (2,1)$, let $\nu = (1^n)$.
+Any partition in the support of $s_\mu[s_\nu]$ must be, by our theorem, a partition of $3n$ with length at least $n$.
+This turns out to be a fairly restrictive condition for large $n$.
+See Figure \ref{fig: final}.

-Following this example, our Main Result, Theorem \ref{(c,r)-hooks}, brings the scope of possibilities down to 142 partitions and is easily computable.
-In addition, its theoretical insights are interesting on their own.
-We hope that the elegant nature of our results will serve as a useful lemmas, and as complements to these complexity results.
+In addition, the theoretical insights of our main theorem are interesting on their own.
+We hope that the elegant nature of our results will serve as a useful lemmas, and contribute to these complexity results.